WinstonKamau/logogram/devops/chef-setup/chef-infrastructure/README.md

 If you are comfortable with the plan shown in the step above, then create the infrastructure needed for the application by running the command below.

+Run the command below while on the chef-infrastructure directory:
 ```
 terraform apply
 ```